-- 1 Log in to the Sentinel Main interface as an administrator. - 2 Click Users in the toolbar. - 3 Select a tenant from the Tenant drop-down list to assign a tenant to the role.

-Users created under this role will have access to view events from the selected tenant.

-- 4 Click Create in the Roles section to create a new role. - 5 Use the following information to create the role:
+- 1 From Sentinel Main, click Users. - 2 Select a tenant from the Tenant drop-down list to assign a tenant to the role.
+Users created under this role will have access to view events from the selected tenant. - 3 Click Create in the Roles section to create a new role. - 4 Use the following information to create the role:

 Role name: Specify a unique name for the role.
 A role name should not exceed 40 characters.
 Description: Specify a description of the role.